scottcgi/MojoJS-Animation/README.md

 MojoJS
 ======

-It is a javascript framework
+It's a JavaScript library implement animation and css selector.

 ### CSS query engine: mojoQuery

-mojoQuery a pure-JavaScript CSS selector engine. <br>
+mojoQuery a pure-JavaScript CSS selector engine.
 It's a part of mojo, but also can be easily independent use it or integration to any place.

 #### Features